NAMITNS/Google-playstore/README.md

 5. Performing bivariate analysis
 6. Data pre-processsing
 7. Model building
+   a.
 Use linear regression as the technique
+   b.
 Report the R2 on the train set
 8.Make predictions on test set and report R2.